 Carbonmade is dedicated to providing a service that’s lightweight and easy to use.
-If you’re looking for quality rather than quantity, then this online portfolio builder is perfect for you.
+If you are looking for quality rather than quantity, then this online portfolio builder should be perfect for you.

 You Prefer More Control

-For a challenge, why not build your site from the ground up?
-It’s not as difficult as it sounds, though you have to do a bit of research.
+For a challenge, why not try setting up your portfolio site from the ground up as a freelance graphic designer?
+It’s not as difficult as it sounds, though you have to do some research and get your hands dirty.

 After paying for domain and web hosting, you have to get your portfolio up and running.
 You can go about it in two ways — using a Content Management System or writing your own code.

-For the more adventurous, you can choose to write your own code.
-Be warned though — coding your site can be an exhausting process, though you will learn a lot about web design and development in the process.
+For the more adventurous, you can write your own code.
+Be warned though — coding your site from scratch can be an exhausting process, though you will learn a lot about web design and development in the process.

-There are many ways to set up your portfolio site.
-Even though you can use free alternatives such as Imgur and WordPress, remember that you have to convey professionalism as a freelance graphic designer.
-As such, you should always go with a custom domain and pay for web hosting.
+You have many ways for setting up your portfolio site as a freelance graphic designer.
+Even though there are free alternatives such as Imgur and WordPress, remember that to attract clients you need to show that you are a professional.
+As such, you should always go with a custom domain and pay for web hosting whenever possible.